Aditya-deshmukh-1410/Aditya-deshmukh-1410/README.md

 A sleek, responsive clone of the Spotify UI built using pure HTML and CSS.
 It replicates the layout, theme, and basic user interface of the popular music platform — perfect for practicing frontend styling and structure.

 ### 🎮 Simon Game Clone
 A fun and interactive memory game built using HTML, CSS, and JavaScript.
 It challenges players to remember and replicate a sequence of colors and sounds that increase in difficulty with each level.
-Great for practicing DOM manipulation, event handling, and game logic..
+Great for practicing DOM manipulation, event handling, and game logic.

 <p align="center">
   <a href="https://github.com/Aditya-deshmukh-1410">